weijingg/portfolio-wj/README.md

 ### Introduction

-Use this template if you need a quick developer / data science portfolio!
-Based on a Minimal Jekyll theme for GitHub Pages.
+This template is based on a Minimal Jekyll theme for GitHub Pages.

 ### Installation